VP Pence slams Ilhan Omar for accusing Trump admin of 'bullying' Venezuela: 'Doesn't know what she's talking about'

 TRUMP TELLS DEMS 'IT'S OVER,' SAYS MCGAHN WON'T TESTIFY, HITS BIDEN'S 'VERY DUMB STATEMENT' IN FOX NEWS INTERVIEW

-Barr's hours-long appearance before the Senate Judiciary Committee on Wednesday accelerated calls for his resignation after he said the president had been falsely accused of colluding with Russia.
-Barr's also been accused to spinning key findings in the Mueller report in the president's favor.
+Barr's hours-long appearance before the Senate Judiciary Committee on Wednesday accelerated Democrats' calls for his resignation.
+Barr's also been accused of spinning key findings in the Mueller report in the president's favor.

 While the Mueller report did not find any criminal conspiracy between the Trump campaign and Russia, it did not clear the president or his campaign of obstruction of justice.
 The report also noted that some Trump campaign officials had declined to testify, making it almost impossible to get a complete picture of what happened during the 2016 presidential campaign.